icopy-site/awesome/docs/awesome/static-analysis.md

 - [cohesion](https://github.com/mschwager/cohesion) — A tool for measuring Python class cohesion.

+- [deal](https://deal.readthedocs.io/) — Design by contract for Python.
+Write bug-free code.
+By adding a few decorators to your code, you get for free tests, static analysis, formal verification, and much more.

 - [Dlint](https://github.com/dlint-py/dlint) — A tool for ensuring Python code is secure.

 - [Dodgy](https://github.com/landscapeio/dodgy) — Dodgy is a very basic tool to run against your codebase to search for "dodgy" looking values.
 It is a series of simple regular expressions designed to detect things such as accidental SCM diff checkins, or passwords or secret keys hard coded into files.